 Montana, USA: The teacher of these children learned about the Top Museum's World-Wide Top Spinning Day in Family Fun Magazine.

 ..............................................................
 This free, world-wide participation event originated in 2000 by the SPINNING TOP & YO-YO MUSEUM Email your International Top Spinning Day photos & details to [email protected] ..............................................................

 IMMEDIATE RELEASEcall 262 763-3946from the non-profit, educational museum

 TOP SPINNING EVENT

-Be part of a worldwide celebration and fun event, wherever you are, by spinning a top anytime, anywhere on Wednesday, October 12, 2011, wherever you are in the world.
-This is the elevenannual celebration and recognition of the scientific fact that the earth is a large spinning top.The earth spins around a single axis, just as toy spinning tops and yo-yos do, said Judith Schulz, director of the Spinning Top Museum in Burlington, Wisconsin.
+Be part of a worldwide celebration and fun event, wherever you are, by spinning a top anytime, anywhere on the second Wednesday of October, every year, wherever you are in the world.
+This is an annual celebration and recognition of the scientific fact that the earth is a large spinning top.The earth spins around a single axis, just as toy spinning tops and yo-yos do, said Judith Schulz, director of the Spinning Top Museum in Burlington, Wisconsin.

 Families, schools, nursing homes, libraries, businesses, co-workers, and scout troops are all encouraged to take part.Post a sign The World is a big spinning top and then have everyone take a spin at noon together, or whenever is convenient.Schulz also suggests putting out a non-breakable plate with a toy top or two on it and people to spin when they walk nearby.
 There are finger spinner tops; pump tops, old-fashion peg tops, game tops, Dreidles, and somersaulting tops.If you dont have a top, spin coins, make a top, or stop by the Top Museums gift shop to buy a variety of tops.